cth06-Github/audioService/documentation/Technical-Documentation-8Aug.md

 * “Login” in `/login` page
 * “Select files” in `/upload` page

 h3: used for the account username shown in the side menu (only displayed when the screen max width is < 800px)

+## Responsive Design
+No additional library was used to specifically enable responsive design.
+Plain CSS @media queries were used.